sdingcn/closure/README.md

 + Tail-call optimization,
   closure size optimization (omitting unused environment variables), literal object pre-allocation.
-  Note: for debugging, use `letrec` to rewrite tail calls to get clear stack traces in error messages.
+  Note: for better error messages during debugging, use `letrec` to rewrite tail calls to preserve stack frames.
-+ The entire runtime state (including stack, heap, etc.) is copyable and movable, and can be executed step-by-step.
++ The runtime state (including stack, heap, etc.) is copyable and movable, and can be executed step-by-step.
-  So it's easy to suspend/resume executions and to support first-class continuations.
+  So it's easy to suspend/resume executions.

 ## dependencies

 The debug mode uses Clang-specific flags, so we use Make instead of CMake.
-This project was tested on Linux and macOS, but the C++ source file should compile on Windows if you adjust the build tools.
+This project was tested on Linux and macOS, but should also compile on Windows if you adjust the build tools.

 + `clang++` with C++20 support